Jaecoo J7: Vietnam

 The Jaecoo J7 was launched in Vietnam on 15 January 2025 in two variants: Flagship and Flagship PHEV.
 It is powered by either a 1.6-litre turbocharged petrol or a 1.5-litre turbocharged petrol plug-in hybrid only with front-wheel drive.
+In November 2025, the AWD Individual variant using the 1.6-litre turbocharged petrol added to the line-up.